 Applications, application instructions, and a schedule of filing deadlines and hearing dates are available below.
 To save time and costs, property owners and developers are encouraged to contact staff early on in the project planning process, in order to obtain information on compliance with guidelines.

 Please note that Commission staff is not available to review applications for completeness immediately upon submittal.

 Please review all instructions and documentation requirements carefully before submitting your application.

 It is your responsibility to ensure the application is complete before submittal.
 Incomplete applications will not be accepted.

-The South End Landmark District Commission will hold a public hearing on Tuesday, May 7, 2013 at 5:30 PM in Boston City Hall Room 801.
+The South End Landmark District Commission will hold a public hearing on Tuesday, December 3, 2013 at 5:30 PM in Boston City Hall, Room 801.